pacphi/tf4k8s/experiments/azure/cluster/README.md

 Based on the following Terraform [example](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.htm).

+Assumes:

+* resource group already exists
-Assumes a service account has been created with appropriate role and permissions to create a GKE cluster.
+* service account has been created with appropriate role and permissions to create an AKS cluster

 Edit `terraform.tfvars` and amend the values for